 Fall, gall themselves, and gash gold-vermilion.

 If the second stanza of ‘The Windhover’ conveys the heart set alight by divine love, the third stanza, as Alan Heuser suggests, evokes the emblematic cross-plough in the field of the heart.
 As Heuser writes in the endnotes to his essay, The Shaping Vision of Gerard Manley Hopkins, ‘The inscape in the outspread bird is the cross.
 The plough is the cross acting in the field of the heart.
 The cross-plough is familiar in emblem-literature…’ In other words, like the figure of the chevalier, the plough becomes the instrument or agent for the instressing of God in the heart.
-As we have noted, the words ‘ah my dear’ are generally interpreted as an allusion to Herbert’s familiar reference to Christ in ‘Love’ (III).
+As noted, the words ‘ah my dear’ are generally interpreted as an allusion to Herbert’s familiar reference to Christ in ‘Love’ (III).
 Lawler contests this, suggesting that the words refer to ‘Hopkins/heart’, and not to Christ.
-The parallel, Lawler argues, is between ‘ah my dear’ and ‘O my chevalier’ – both exclamations evoke the heart.
+The parallel, Lawler argues, is between ‘ah my dear’ and ‘O my chevalier’ – both exclamations evoking the heart.
 Both readings, however, are valid.
 The two readings converge, and their convergence is the very subject of the poem.
 Hopkins evokes in emblematic images the action of Christ within and upon the heart; the central metaphor of ‘The Windhover’ is the heart or soul conjoined with God.
 Turning to Herbert’s ‘Love’ (III), we see that this in fact is the central conceit of the poem.
 Herbert’s words ‘ah my dear’ despairingly address Christ, but the response received is an affirmation of God in the soul – ‘Who made the eyes but I?’
 In the manner of Herbert’s ‘Love’ (III), the visual act by which Hopkins perceives the windhover becomes itself a contemplative recognition of the inner presence of the divine.